 Ruins of St. Andrews Castle by Aleksi Partanen for Unsplash

 Visit for an afternoon the medieval city of St. Andrews, famous for its golf course, shoreline, and university.
-Its quaint cobblestone streets wind along historic sites like a plaque announcing that Dr. Samuel Johnson, the originator of the first English dictionary, ate “here” or the ruins of St. Andrews Castle.
+Its quaint cobblestone streets wind along historic sites like a plaque announcing that The Dr. Samuel Johnson, the originator of the English dictionary, ate “here” or the ruins of St. Andrews Castle.

 The West Sands Beach stretches along St. Andrews Links golf course for two sandy miles, a shore made famous by the opening shot of Chariots of Fire.